circular-o/circular/docs/tutorials/integrating-with-laravel.md

 </head>
 ```

-Have fun using Shoelace components in your Laravel app!
+Have fun using %LIBRARY_NAME% components in your Laravel app!